Archibald Alison (author): Family

 He married Dorothea Gregory, the sister of James Gregory in 1784.
 She died in 1830.
 Their sons included Sir Archibald Alison, 1st Baronet and William Pulteney Alison.

 Works

-Alison published, besides a Life of Lord Woodhouselee, a volume of sermons, which passed through several editions, and a work entitled Essays on the Nature and Principles of Taste (1790), based on the principle of "association".
+Alison published, besides a Life of Lord Woodhouselee, a volume of sermons, which passed through several editions, and a work entitled Essays on the Nature and Principles of Taste (1790), based on the principle of association of ideas.